griptape-ai/griptape-docs/docs/griptape-framework/structures/tasks.md

 ## Code Execution Task

-To execute an arbitrary python function, use the [CodeExecutionTask](../../reference/griptape/tasks/text_query_task.md).
+To execute an arbitrary Python function, use the [CodeExecutionTask](../../reference/griptape/tasks/text_query_task.md).
 This task takes a python function, and authors can elect to return a custom artifact.

 ```python